Glossary

 Learn more

-Transfer learning is a Machine Learning (ML) technique where a model developed for one task is reused as the starting point for a model on a second, related task.
-Instead of building a model from scratch, transfer learning leverages the knowledge (features, weights) learned from a source task, significantly reducing the training time, data requirements, and computational resources needed for the target task.
-This approach is especially beneficial when the target task has limited labeled data.
+Transfer learning is a machine learning (ML) technique where a model developed for a specific task is reused as the starting point for a model on a second, related task.
+Instead of building a model from scratch, which requires significant data and computational resources, transfer learning leverages the knowledge (features, patterns, and weights) learned from a source task to improve learning on a target task.
+This approach is particularly beneficial when the target task has limited labeled data, significantly accelerating the training process and often leading to better performance compared to training only on the target dataset.

 How Transfer Learning Works